 A South Carolina native and first-generation German American, Vicki Klopsch earned her master’s degree in Organizational and Multicultural Communication from DePaul University (Chicago, IL).
 Her areas of expertise include organizational dynamics, strategic planning, program development, and assessment.
 Klopsch is committed to empowering others in engaging in their own growth and development, and to remain curious and involved members of society.

 Klopsch is an alumna of the Coro Women in Leadership program and earned a certificate in volunteer management from the Community Resource Network.
-She currently serves as a University Representative on the Board of Directors for PLEN and as a faculty member of the Career Services Institute.
+She currently serves on the Board of Directors for PLEN.
 Klopsch lives in Southern California and actively volunteers in support of public education in her community.